lamastex/scalable-data-science/_sds/2/x.md

   - Part of your suggested assignments/mini-projects (that use publicly available datasets and codes) needs to be published in a public repository as part of your portfolio that provides evidence of your abilities (upon completing the course).
   - However, the larger project involving teams of 2 to 4 individuals need not be made publicly available and you are anticipated to continue working on this after the completion of the course.

-# Instructions to Prepare for sds-2.x
+**Instructions to Prepare for sds-2.x**

 Follow these [instructions](https://lamastex.github.io/scalable-data-science/sds/basics/instructions/) to prepare for the course.

-## Tentative Outline of Topics
+**Outline of Topics**

-0. Uploading Course Content into Databricks
+Uploading Course Content into Databricks Community Edition
 	*  [2019 dbc ARCHIVES](https://github.com/lamastex/scalable-data-science/tree/master/dbcArchives/2019)
         *  [Extra Resources](https://github.com/lamastex/scalable-data-science/blob/master/dbcArchives/2017/parts/xtraResources.dbc)

-Thes steps on how to upload will be explained face-to-face.
+## Course 1: Data Engineering with Apache Spark

+Course 1 involved 32 hours of face-to-face training and 32 hours of homework.

 1. Introduction:  What is Data Science, Data Engineering and the Data Engineering Science Process?
 	*  [Introduction](db/000_scalableDataEngineeringScience/)